Masrkai/Job_Market_Analysis/Data/HTML_example_parsing_issues/Conclusion.md

         </div>
 ```

-not here I kept everything without thew data inside the class since it's TOO long, if you want to see the output yourself please check [Ex2](Ex2_imp.html)
+not here I kept everything without thew data inside the class since it's TOO long, if you want to see the output yourself please check [Ex](Ex_of_imp_elements.html)

-as it basically has all 3 the full file is name without the `_imp` convention